KIMB-technologies/TaskTimeTerminate/README.md

 The program folder (not the data folder) can be deleted and replaced by a newer version.
 - If downloaded via git `git pull` will do.
-- If used the install script, just rerun it.
+- If used the install script, just rerun it or use the `ttt-update` command.

 ### Installation per OS
 #### Linux